clangordon/physics-bioweapon/README.md

 * Dr Felix Nomuoja (not listening to anything I have to say about the fraudulent diagnosis)
 * Dr Nnamdi Okeke (not listening to anything I have to say about the fraudulent diagnosis)
 * Gareth (manager at Hollybank) tried to trick and coerce me into signing my name to legal documentation for a “tribunal” which is being forced upon me.
+* Dr Mike Groves; wants to increase the dosage of clozapine.

 #### NHS staff dispensing forced pharma drugs against my will for fictional diseases
 * 20241017; Joanne; 1000mg lithium carbonate, 300mg clozapine